Home Custom Software Custom Software Development Process

 Before Angry Birds ended up on your phone it went through numerous, multiple rounds of testing; like everything released to the public—movies, recipes, novels—software is developed in projects with workflows, distinct orders or distinct lack of order.

-There are various models for development, but they follow one particular, more abstract order: Planning, implementation, Testing, Deployment and Maintenance.
+There are various models for development, but they follow one particular, more abstract order: Planning, Implementation, Testing, Deployment, and Maintenance.
 The parts of the process are obvious and transferrable and happen in swirling, overlapping ways not always one after the other in sequence.

 Planning, as it says on the tin, is exactly that.
 It often includes what’s called a Requirement Analysis, which, yes you got it, helps the developers determine to a high level of detail what is required of the software—does it need a calendar system, a booking system or location tracking.
 The requirements are compiled into a Statement of Objectives (SOO).
 It’s only after this detailing that developers can get to work on the actual coding.